Hawaii Montessori & the Chicago Cubs

 There is so much work in meeting the needs of children in Montessori classes at every age and we are all striving for the best.
 But sometimes we forget the importance of being exact in our teaching.
 Two of these areas that I often find in even the best 3-6 classes are “the correct use of the metal insets and the sensorial materials.
 The metal inset picture above is correct, but the children in the second picture are using the color tablets and knobless cylinders incorrectly and so will not benefit from these wonderful materials.

-And OF COURSE I almost always talk about the importance of the uninterrupted (by group snack, scheduled group lessons, etc.) 3-hour work period.
+I almost always talk about the importance of the uninterrupted (by group snack, scheduled group lessons, etc.) 3-hour work period.
 If you want to know more about this extremely important part of Montessori see the book “The Advanced Montessori Method, Vol 1″, the chapter, ‘My Contribution to Experimental Science.’